JoinCODED/React-1---Introduction/03_Refactoring_Using_Components/02_Cookie_List.md

    };
    ```

-10. We got another error: `'cookies' is not defined`.
+10. We got another error: `'cookiesData' is not defined`.

-11. We need to import `cookies` as well in `CookieList.js`.
+11. We need to import `cookiesData` as well in `CookieList.js`.

     ```javascript
     // Data
-    import cookies from "../cookies";
+    import cookiesData from "../cookies";

     // Styling
     import styles from "../styles";